Last Updated on 4 months

 The Significance of the Three Peak Mountain Snowflake Symbol

-The Three Peak Mountain Snowflake (3PMSF) symbol on a tire sidewall indicates the tire has undergone rigorous winter traction tests.
-It is certified to offer high-performance levels in snowy conditions.
+The Three Peak Mountain Snowflake (3PMSF) symbol on a tire sidewall indicates that the tire has undergone rigorous winter traction tests and is certified to offer high-performance levels in snowy conditions.
 Introduced in the late 1990s to distinguish actual winter tires from standard all-season tires, the 3PMSF symbol shows that a tire meets current industry standards for snow traction performance.
 In certain regions, winter tires sporting this symbol are legally required to guarantee vehicles are adequately equipped for navigating snow-covered and icy roads.

 “The 3PMSF symbol on a tire sidewall indicates that the tire has been specifically tested for winter traction and performance, providing drivers with the assurance they need for safe and legal winter driving.”